Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 ### Project Goals

-When starting the design process, a major goal of mine was to design a UX which worked in haromony with their logo & brand indentity.
+When starting the design process, a major goal of mine was to design a UX which worked in harmony with their logo & brand identity.
 Irish rap music is quite a niche genre and the UX had to engage it's small but growing target audience.
-The color and font selection had to be edgy and dark while still being highly legible.
+The colour and font selection had to be edgy and dark while still being highly legible.
 To reflect the tone of the music, I used a black background paired with the logo's bold orange colouring.
 White was then used to highlight certain pieces of text, making the overall content more legible by creating contrast.
 For title within the navbar, I chose a dramatic font called Holtwood One SC.
-All other text was styled using thehighly legible Kanit font.
+All other text was styled using the highly legible Kanit font.

 ### User stories